 Composer Adam Johnson

-Funded and supported by Arts Council England and Northumberland Arts Development
+Funded by Arts Council England and Northumberland Arts Development

 Eliot Smith Dance (ESD) acknowledges the support received for TroY from Woodhorn Museum, Dance City, Danni Dee and Dr Stephanie Holton

 Greek Mythology has always fascinated me, leading me to visit the Sanctuary of Aphrodite in Cyprus and the 5th Century BC landmarks in Athens, as well as the recent BP exhibition of Troy at the British Museum.
 I was also intrigued to hear the insights of Dr Stephanie Holton at Newcastle University and to appreciate the huge influence the visual arts have had in the past and are still having on artists and people in general today.

 The idea of a heroic past was important to the Greek sense of identity, and the story of the Trojan War figured largely in this.
 In a nutshell, the background to the story is that the Trojan prince Paris had been promised by the Goddess Aphrodite the prize of the most beautiful woman in the world if he judged Aphrodite to be the most beautiful goddess.
 Having done so, Paris was taken by Aphrodite to meet the beautiful Helen, wife of Menelaus.
 Aphrodite then gave Helen to Paris as the promised gift, and it was Helen’s husband’s efforts to get her back that resulted in a full-scale war between the Greeks and Trojans.